Saturday, August 05, 2017

 Saint Sophia Cathedral, Harbin

-St. Sophia Cathedral was first built in 1907 to cater for the many Russians who came to this region after the Russo-Japanese War in 1904 - 1905.
-It was built of timer initially.
-From late 1923 to late 1932, the Church building underwent major expansion and renovation.
-The renovated building had since been hailed as a monumental work of art and was the largest Orthodox Church in the Far East.
+St. Sophia Cathedral was originally built in 1907 to serve the many Russians who had settled in the region following the Russo-Japanese War of 1904-1905.
+The original structure was made of timber.
+Between late 1923 and late 1932, the cathedral underwent significant expansion and renovation.
+The result was an architectural masterpiece - widely hailed as a monumental work of art and recognized as the largest Orthodox Church in the Far East.

-After the founding of the People Republic of Chins in 1949, treaties were signed between the Communist Chinese Government and Soviet Union that provided for the transfer of all Russian Churches to Chinese control.
-The Chinese Government ended all Christian missionary work and the Cathedral was closed between 1956-1961 during the Great Leap Forward and 1966-1976 during the Cultural Revolution.
+After the founding of the People's Republic of China in 1949, treaties between the Communist Chinese government and the Soviet Union facilitated the transfer of all Russian Orthodox churches to Chinese control.
+The Chinese government subsequently ended all Christian missionary activity, and St. Sophia Cathedral was closed during two major political movements: the Great Leap Forward (1956–1961) and the Cultural Revolution (1966–1976).

 Wednesday, August 02, 2017